mavlink/qgc-user-guide/en/SetupView/Joystick.md

-# Joystick Setup
+# Joystick Setup (PX4 only)

-*QGroundControl* allows you to control a vehicle using a USB joystick or gamepad instead of an RC Transmitter.
-A number of [common joysticks and gamepads](#supported-joysticks) are known to work.
+*QGroundControl* allows you to control a vehicle using a joystick or gamepad instead of an RC Transmitter.

-> **Note** Flying with a Joystick is not as responsive as RC Control because joystick information is sent over MAVLink.
+> **Note** Flying with a Joystick (or [virtual thumb-sticks](../SettingsView/VirtualJoystick.md)) is not as responsive as RC Control because joystick information is sent over MAVLink.

 <span></span>
-> **Note** *QGroundControl* also enables vehicle control via [virtual thumb-sticks](../SettingsView/VirtualJoystick.md).
+> **Note** Joystick and Gamepad support is enabled using the cross-platform [SDL2](http://www.libsdl.org/index.php) library.
+Compatibility with a particular controller depends on SDL (all buttons that are exposed by that API are displayed through the *QGroundControl* UI).
+A [number of common joysticks and gamepads](#supported-joysticks) are known to work.

 ## Enabling PX4 Joystick Support